Activities

 The transition to high school can be a major event in the life of a young person and yet very few strategies for support exist in most high schools.
 Numerous studies show that the move to high school is marked by a period of emotional stress and discomfort for adolescents, often times resulting in a decrease in academic achievement and an increasingly difficult social adjustment.
 It is this combination of factors that can be the impetus to high risk and self-destructive behavior for students.
 Panther Mentors ease this challenging transition by offering freshmen and new students a solid foundation to begin their high school experience.
 With Panther Mentors, students help students succeed by using members of the junior and senior class as Panther Mentors.

-Meeting Times: Meetings take place on Mondays at 7:40 a.m. in the Fine Arts Center.
+Meeting Times: Meetings take place every other Monday at 7:40 a.m. in the Fine Arts Center.
 Please note, this group is selected through an application process.

 Prom Committee